-- Principle #1: Follow local, State, and National Public Health Authority directives to shelter-at-home and maintain physical distancing. - O Decisions on when UC Davis will begin to ramp up research (or if needed, to ramp down research due to guidance from public health officials), and at which phase research can be conducted (more on phases below), are guided by the State Governor and the County Public Health Officer.
-The transitions to different phases will be communicated by the VCR. - O Some research projects have successfully and safely transitioned to being fully remote, requiring infrequent or no access to university spaces.
+- Principle #1: Follow local, State, and National Public Health Authority directives to shelter-at-home and maintain physical distancing. - Decisions on when we will begin to ramp up research (or if needed, to ramp down research due to guidance from public health officials), and at which phase research can be conducted (more on phases below), are guided by the State and the County Public Health Officer.
+The transitions to different phases will be communicated by the VCR. - Some research projects have successfully and safely transitioned to being fully remote, requiring infrequent or no access to university spaces.
 While also considered important and essential, they are not considered in the priority tiers discussed below.
-Those activities could continue at home until Phase 4. - Principle #2: Protect the mental and physical health and safety of the research workforce, clinical patients and human research subjects. - No researcher should feel they are being compelled to work on campus or in the field during periods of shelter-at-home directives. - o Safe practices within laboratories must be rigorously maintained, with adequate access to PPE and other safety related supplies. - When we are able to gradually scale up on-campus activities, it is clear that there will be many months ahead of us with the very real possibility of a resurgence of Covid-19 cases.
-Therefore, our ability to gradually and sustainably return all of our research and scholarly activities to 'normal' will depend on the discipline and dedication of everyone on our campus staff to remain committed to physical distancing and other safety measures at work and in our personal lives, to protect ourselves and all of those we care about at home and at work. - Principle #3: To ramp up research activities in a way that ensures safety of all employees and compliance with public health guidelines, we highlight the following strategies. - 1.
-The number of people in a workspace must be limited.
+Those activities could continue at home until Phase 4. - Principle #2: Protect the mental and physical health and safety of the research workforce, clinical patients and human research subjects. - We consider research as part of our essential business.
+We will continue research in a manner that recognizes and mitigates hazards to individual researchers and staff.
+We will maximize flexibility for researchers and staff when considering the functional requirements to complete essential research. - Safe practices within laboratories must be rigorously maintained, with adequate access to PPE and other safety related supplies. - When we are able to gradually scale up on-campus activities, it is clear that there will be many months ahead of us with the very real possibility of a resurgence of Covid-19 cases.
+Therefore, our ability to gradually and sustainably return all of our research and scholarly activities to 'normal' will depend on the discipline and dedication of everyone on our campus staff to remain committed to physical distancing and other safety measures at work and in our personal lives, to protect ourselves and all of those we care about at home and at work. - Principle #3: To ramp up research activities in a way that recognizes and mitigates hazards and maintains compliance with public health guidelines, we highlight the following strategies. - The number of people in a workspace must be limited.
 We could permit 7-day/24-hour lab access wherever feasible, with workers using the lab in different work shifts or on staggered workdays.
-While physical distancing and low occupancy are critical, regulations regarding working alone must be adhered to, and the safety of all lab personnel must be ensured. - 2.
-If the required PPE is not available and physical distancing cannot be maintained, the research cannot ramp up.
+While physical distancing and low occupancy are critical, regulations regarding working alone must be adhered to, and the safety of all lab personnel must be ensured. - If the required PPE is not available and physical distancing cannot be maintained, the research cannot ramp up.
 Supply chain issues on restart could be a bottleneck.
 Ordering of items ahead of time may be prudent.
 Under no circumstances can safety be sacrificed due to lack of adequate supplies, type, and quality of PPE.
-For smooth ramp-up and acceleration of research activity, Deans, Department Chairs,

-- PIs and their teams should plan for supply chain issues and prepare core and fabrication lines in advance of need. - 3.
-Ensure Core Facilities, Shops, Wet Labs, and Fabrication Lines are engaged and ready to support work ramp up.
+For smooth ramp-up and acceleration of research activity, Deans, Department Chairs, PIs and their teams should plan for supply chain issues and prepare core and fabrication lines in advance of need. - Ensure Core Facilities, Shops, Wet Labs, and Fabrication Lines are engaged and ready to support work ramp up.
 Facilities will develop Standard Operating Procedures (SOPs) for lab access dependent on the Phase of Ramp-Up and will determine supply (including PPE) needs ahead of time.